Dallas County Courthouse (Texas)

 The Dallas County Courthouse, built in 1892 of red sandstone with rusticated marble accents, is a historic governmental building located at 100 South Houston Street in Dallas, Texas.
 Four of five previous courthouse structures were destroyed by fire.
 Also known as the Old Red Courthouse, it became the Old Red Museum, a local history museum, in 2007.
-In 2021, it was announced that the Old Red Museum would be moving out and the building is being returned into a hall of justice.
-The Texas Fifth Circuit Court of Appeals is moving into Old Red (2024).
+In 2021, it was announced that the Old Red Museum would be moving out and that the building would again be a hall of justice.
+The Texas Fifth District Court of Appeals moved into Old Red in 2024.